goossens/ObjectTalk/docs-src/tour/overview.md

 In ObjectTalk, The **null** object is the only instance of the abstract [Object](reference.html#object) class.
 It's a special object as it can't do anything.
 It is however helpful as a non-value.
+The default global scope defines the variable **null** as a convenience.

 [Booleans](reference.html#boolean) in ObjectTalk can only hold two values: true and false.
 The default global language context defines the variables